-The research is being partnered by Gwalia Cyf, one of the largest providers of residential social care in Wales, and brings together people with dementia, their carers and a range of health professionals, technologists and designers.
-The work is also supported by the leading charities in the field: Age Cymru- My Home Life, Alzheimer’s Society and Dementia Positive.
+The research is being partnered by Pobl: Gwalia Care & Support, one of the largest providers of residential social care in Wales, and brings together people with dementia, their carers and a range of health professionals, technologists and designers.
+The work is also supported by the leading charities in the field: Age Cymru, My Home Life Cymru, Alzheimer’s Society and Dementia Positive.

-The LAUGH project is an international collaboration with researchers at the University of Technology Sydney and Birmingham City University, and is led by Professor Cathy Treadaway from CARIAD, Cardiff Metropolitan University.
+The LAUGH project is an international collaboration with researchers at the University of Technology Sydney and Coventry University, and is led by Professor Cathy Treadaway from CARIAD, Cardiff Metropolitan University.

 To read more about the project, an article by Research Features presents the findings from the LAUGH project and can be found here.